TwistedCircuits/Mark/README.md

 Functionality:
 As I previously stated the commands this assitant will follow are somewhat limited and must be added in.
 The current commands are:

+The OSINT and Twint functions are still being worked on.

 Open Youtube

 Open email